 The players also wear protective gear, including helmets, shoulder pads, and shin guards, due to the risk of collisions and flying pucks.

-While field hockey lacks the speed and physicality of its icy counterpart, it compensates with its emphasis on skillful stickwork, precise passing, and tactical positioning.
+While grass hockey lacks the speed and physicality of its icy counterpart, it compensates with its emphasis on skillful stickwork, precise passing, and tactical positioning.
 The game requires agility, hand-eye coordination, and excellent ball control.

 Players wear shin guards and mouthguards for protection, but the overall gear is less extensive compared to ice hockey.